dymmond/esmerald/docs/en/docs/index.md

 ## OpenAPI documentation

-Esmerald also comes with OpenAPI docs integrated.
-For those used to that, this is roughly the same and to make it happen, there were inspirations that helped Esmerald getting there fast.
+Ravyn also comes with OpenAPI docs integrated.
+For those used to that, this is roughly the same and to make it happen, there were inspirations that helped Ravyn getting there fast.

-Esmerald starts automatically the OpenAPI documentation by injecting the OpenAPIConfig default from the settings and makes Swagger, ReDoc an Stoplight elements available to you out of the box.
+Ravyn starts automatically the OpenAPI documentation by injecting the OpenAPIConfig default from the settings and makes Swagger, ReDoc an Stoplight elements available to you out of the box.

 To access the OpenAPI, simply start your local development and access: